CenterForSpatialResearch/mapping_architecture_urbanism_humanities/8_WebMapping1.md

     ]
 ```

 Be careful with your brackets and braces (and commas).
 This array contains three objects, each with a location parameter and a content parameter.
 We want to create a new marker and popup for each of these objects.
-We can do this in Javascript like this:
+We can do this in javascript like this:

 ```javascript
 data.forEach(function(d) {